 Can I translate one of your articles into my language?

-This depends very much on which article, who it is for, who wants to translate it and who the original publisher was.
-So please contact us and send as many details as possible.
-Please understand that it is not usually just up to Sara and that it may take some time to sort this out.
-Sometimes it is easier to write a summary of the main ideas presented in an article in your own words in your own language, which you don’t need permission to do.
-You should always be clear that this is what you are doing, however, and include a link to the original.
+This depends on which article, who it is for, who wants to translate it and who the original publisher was.
+Use the contact form and send as much detail as possible.
+It is not usually just up to Sara and it may take some time to sort this out.